rei/rei-cedar-docs/docs/components/headings/README.md

 ### Exception for fixed page sections

 In fixed sections of the page (e.g. sidebars), heading levels **should not** change depending on the heading levels in other areas of the page.
 Consistency across pages is required throughout the REI digital properties as explained on the [Navigation Design Principles Confluence page](https://confluence.rei.com/display/NAV/Navigation+Design+Principles).

-## Accessibility

-Web browsers, plug-ins, and assistive technologies use headings to provide in-page navigation.
-To ensure that usage of this component complies with accessibility guidelines, do the following:
-- Use h1-h6 to identify headings (`<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>`)
-  - If additional headings are needed (`<h7>` and so on), following technique described on this page: [ARIA12: Using role=heading to identify headings](https://www.w3.org/TR/WCAG20-TECHS/ARIA12)
-- Headings are used to label page regions
-  - Use aria-labelled to associate headings with their page region, as described in the [label page regions](https://www.w3.org/WAI/tutorials/page-structure/labels/#using-aria-labelledby) section of this tutorial
-- Subheadings are not semantic headings.
-Subheadings may be visually styled as a heading but will not be navigable using a screen reader
-- For PDF documents, follow technique on this page: [Providing headings by marking content with heading tags in PDF documents](https://www.w3.org/TR/WCAG20-TECHS/PDF9)
-- This component follows WebAIM’s accessibility guidelines:
-  - [WCAG SC 1.3.1: Info and Relationships:](https://www.w3.org/TR/WCAG20/#content-structure-separation-programmatic) Cedar Design System defines semantic heading levels for `<h1>` through `<h6>` with ability to assign predefined visual heading styles to each level
-  - [WCAG SC 2.4.6: Headings and Labels:](https://www.w3.org/TR/WCAG20/#navigation-mechanisms-descriptive) Cedar Design System defines semantic heading levels for `<h1>` through `<h6>` with ability to assign predefined visual heading styles to each level

 </cdr-doc-table-of-contents-shell>
 </template>